Jacob-Dentes/game-blinder/README.md

 It allows binding keyboard and mouse inputs to turning the app window black.
 This allows, for example, turning the screen black each time the player moves or clicks.

+## Platforms
+I have only tested this app on Windows11.
+I have no idea if it will work on any other platform.

 ## Antivirus
 As an app with a sometimes-seethrough window that listens to global inputs, this app is understandably prone to being flagged by antivirus.
 The app only listens to registered